Skip to main content

 AEC 4944: Cooperative Extension Internship

-Prereq: senior standing, AEC 3313, minimum 2.0 GPA
+Prereq: senior standing, AEC 3313, minimum 2.0 GPA.

 The cooperative extension internship provides students the opportunity to develop practical on-the-job supervised experience in cooperative extension, primarily at the county level.

-Spring 2021: Dr. Charlotte Emerson, AEC4932
+Spring 2025: Dr. Charlotte Emerson, AEC4932

 AEC 4946: Agricultural Communication and Leadership Development Internship